-One must be patient and courageous enough to perform this trick because it will require utmost understanding and persistence throughout the times that a rider will practice.
+One must be patient and courageous enough to perform this trick because it will require the utmost understanding and persistence throughout the times that a rider will practice.
 It needs up to a week before mastering the 360.
-Also, be reminded that the rider must wear complete safety gears to minimize the impact and injuries that it may sustain because of falling from the board a lot of times.
+Also, be reminded that the rider must wear complete safety gear to minimize the impact and injuries that it may sustain because of falling from the board a lot of times.

-Longboards are designed to boost the recreation that we humans can do in our free times.
+Longboards are designed to boost the recreation that we humans can do in our free time.
 It should be used with proper safety and knowledge to avoid injuries that may be sustained by the riders.

 As soon as you have complied with this important reminder, you can now start boarding safely and perform the easiest tricks.
 Everything starts in their humble beginnings, so must you.
 Longboarding should not be primarily used in impressing people but on releasing your negative thoughts and knowing other people who are using their boards as well.

 Be patient and determined in knowing these tricks.
-Be inspired with what other longboard riders are doing- know them more and befriend them.
+Be inspired by what other longboard riders are doing- know them more and befriend them.
 Be a part of a peaceful community whose aim is to express themselves through artistic movements that they create with their boards!